 Is Argentina safe to visit?

 Argentina is ranked 68th in the 2021 Global Peace index and third among the safest South American countries.
 With that said, it’s best to keep some safety considerations in mind.
 For instance, avoid dark alleys at night and don’t wear anything flashy when wandering the city’s streets.
+Read our guide to safety in Buenos Aires for more information.

 Is Argentina expensive to visit?